MJKWoolnough/rwcount/README.md

 }
 ```

-Reader is used to wrap a io.Reader for counting
+Reader is used to wrap a io.Reader for counting.

 #### func (*Reader) Read

 ```go
 func (c *Reader) Read(d []byte) (int, error)
 ```
-Read implements the io.Reader interface
+Read implements the io.Reader interface.

 #### type Writer